David 8: Background

 Sir Ridley Scott maintains artificial intelligence as a central theme throughout his career, with several forms of androids present in his films prior to the creation of David.

 A hallmark of director Sir Ridley Scott is the theme of artificial intelligence present in his science fiction films.
 Scott's earliest foray into the philosophy of artificial intelligence was with the android character Ash, in the original Alien film released in 1979.
 Ian Holm portrayed Ash as a character who may uncannily assume a human form, yet he maintains a sense of superiority that is only humbled by the nature of the Alien, which runs counter to the very future of the human race.
-In the book The Culture and Philosophy of Ridley Scott, the authors (Adam Barkman, Ashley Barkman, and Nancy Kang) reason that though Ash is designed to appear human, his innards are bio-mechanical and he himself does not presume to be a sentient being with a semblance of life, but an artificial construct whose personality is dictated by machinery.
-Every subsequent installment in the Alien film series directed by Scott features at least one synthetic (android) character designated to maintain order aboard their respective space ship.
-In 2017, Scott explained that the synthetics featured in the Alien films he directed are designed to subvert their robotic nature and to impeccably mimic humans.
+In the book The Culture and Philosophy of Ridley Scott, the authors reason that though Ash is designed to appear human, his innards are bio-mechanical and he himself does not presume to be a sentient being with a semblance of life, but an artificial construct whose personality is dictated by machinery.
+Every subsequent Alien film directed by Scott features at least one synthetic (android) character designated to maintain order aboard their respective space ship.
+In 2017, Scott explained that the synthetics featured in his Alien films are designed to subvert their robotic nature and impeccably mimic humans.
 The original form of androids introduced in Alien would contradict the observable nature of David in Prometheus; though both would serve the same corporate masters and have the same non-human innards, David would identify himself as a sentient entity who is capable of expressing—if not feeling—emotion.
+David would also be compared to the replicants from Scott's 1982 film Blade Runner.
+Kang described David's eventual introduction as another android character created by Scott as a synthesis between both Alien and Blade Runner, with the character being capable of passing the Turing test like Ash, yet also able to pass the Chinese room test like a replicant, implying that he would indeed be the first living android of the Alien franchise.